 After being released by Hendrick in 2008, Busch moved to Joe Gibbs Racing (JGR), driving the now-iconic No. 18 Toyota in both the Xfinity and Cup Series.
 Racing a full schedule in both series, he won the Xfinity Series Championship in 2009.
 After several more grueling seasons of racing in all three series, Busch finally won a Cup Series Championship in 2015.

 Hitting his stride in the Cup Series, he won the Regular Season Championship in 2018, and again in 2019, when he also won his second Cup Series Championship.
-Competitive as ever, Kyle Busch still drives full-time in the Cup Series and part-time in the Xfinity Series for JGR, as well as making several Truck Series starts for his own KBM team.
+Competitive as ever, Kyle Busch still drives full-time in the Cup Series JGR, as well as making several Truck Series starts for his own KBM team.
 He currently holds the record for most all-time wins in both the Xfinity and Truck Series.Toward the end of the 2022 season, Busch announced he would be moving to Richard Childress Racing (RCR) to drive the No.8 Chevrolet starting in 2023.
 As a result, KBM will now run Chevrolets instead of Toyotas.